 Note: Remote desktop control is not recommended on virtual machines (VMs).

 Windows 7 and Mac users, please see notes later in this article.

 - Start or join the meeting in the desktop app.

 - Share your entire monitor.
 Remote desktop control does not work with shared windows.

-- Click on the row of the guest you wish to grant control to, and then click Grant desktop control.
+- In the meeting sidebar, on the Participants tab, click on the row of the guest you want to grant control to and then click Grant desktop control.